Save Percentage Calculator

 • A shot that the goalie stops or saves.

-• This Includes slap shots, wrist shots, breakaways, rebounds.
+• This includes slap shots, wrist shots, breakaways, rebounds.

 • A shot that goes wide and does not reach the net.